Are gaming monitors worth it? If you've been browsing some of the best gaming monitors you've likely asked the same question.

 It's no secret that some of the best gaming monitors can be super expensive.
 Much like the best gaming laptops, we can see monitors tip the scales at above $2000 on occasion, with most of the premium displays hovering between $1000 and $1500.

-New technologies such as QD-OLED are making an appearance too, like in the Samsung Odyssey G8QNB, which will surely tip the scales once more when it comes to price.
+New technologies such as QD-OLED are making an appearance too, which will surely tip the scales once more when it comes to price.

 The price of a monitor usually aligns with the number of features it has added in.
 These can include higher-end versions of G-Sync or FreeSync, RGB lighting, thinner bezels, advanced ergonomics, and even more ports, such as USB-C or HDMI 2.1.

 There are also factors like higher resolution, bigger screen size, and higher refresh rates which will drive up the price.

 That being said, there are many options out there for less, like this monitor from ASUS, that can deliver 4K, 120hz gaming for under $1000.
 You'll also find a number of gaming monitors under 500 that will likely be 1440p at 144hz, 4K at 60hz, or FHD at up to 240hz.